rubennaeff/sql_bootcamp/exercises.md

 - List product name, price and column "Affordable" being "expensive" if the price is more than $30, and "cheap" otherwise.
 - Same list as above, but label products over $100 as "very expensive"
+- Produce a list with all full employee names
+- Produce a list with full names from both employees and customer contacts

 ### Additional exercises (no answers)